Environment-Mediated Genetics: The Power of Biological Non-Determinism for Mental Health

 Future Outcome

-The future outcome is that people know the potential of personal control over biological factors and can break causal chains from genetic vulnerability to mental health problems.
+The future outcome is that people will know the potential of personal control over biological factors and can break causal chains from genetic vulnerability to mental health problems.

 Financiële details & Tijdlijn